-- Develop enabling technologies for supporting model driven engineering approaches to software development - Develop improved techniques and tool support for using executable specifications and model-based testing to better capture, manage and test software against its requirements - Better integrate social networking tools and techniques into the software development process to improve the efficiency of collaborative and community development of software - Better support "early phase" decision making by providing tools and techniques to assess nonfunctional requirement adherence at early stages in the software development process.
+- 1. Develop enabling technologies for supporting model driven engineering approaches to software development - 2.
+Develop improved techniques and tool support for using executable specifications and model-based testing to better capture, manage and test software against its requirements - 3.
+Better integrate social networking tools and techniques into the software development process to improve the efficiency of collaborative and community development of software - 4.
+Better support "early phase" decision making by providing tools and techniques to assess nonfunctional requirement adherence at early stages in the software development process.

-- Explain the role and importance of modelling in software development - Make and defend decisions regarding the appropriate use of modelling throughout the software development life-cycle - Demonstrate the practical application of several general purpose modeling languages - Design and demonstrate the practical application of domain specific modeling languages - Integrate a set of models to form effective software specifications - Describe concepts involved in the verification and translation of specifications - Demonstrate the translation of specifications to form executable software
+- 1. Explain the role and importance of modeling in software development - 2.
+Make and defend decisions regarding the appropriate use of modeling throughout the software development life-cycle - 3.
+Demonstrate the practical application of several general purpose modeling languages - 4.
+Design and demonstrate the practical application of domain specific modeling languages - 5.
+Integrate a set of models to form effective software specifications - 6.
+Describe concepts involved in the verification and translation of specifications - 7.
+Demonstrate the translation of specifications to form executable software